On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Complete graph with a tree or forest backbone: a lower bound

-Observe that it has to be the case that $c(u_i) = 1$, since every root of a Fibonacci subtree is in an even distance from the root of the whole Fibonacci tree.
+Observe that it has to be the case that $c(u_i) = 1$, since every root of a Fibonacci subtree is at the even distance from the root of the Fibonacci tree $T^F_N$.
 Thus, for all $v \in V(T_i)$ it holds that $c_i(v) = c(v)$.

 Moreover, every leaf $v$ of $T_i$ also has $c_i(v) = 1$, as either it is a leaf of $T^F_N$ (thus $c(v) = 1$), or it is a parent of some vertex from $Y_i$.
 However, in the latter case $Y \cap C_1(T^F_N) = \emptyset$ implies also that $c(v) = 1$, as the vertices from $Y_i$ always get color $2$.